WilfredTA/formal-methods-curriculum/README.md

 - Understand how model checking and (semi)-automated theorem proving works
 - Utilize SAT and SMT solvers to solve constraint satisfaction problems
 - Compare and contrast different theories of logic
-- Define a formal grammar and formal operational semantics for a simple programming language (using K Framework)
+- Define a formal semantics of a non trivial language and prove properties about that language using the K Framework
-- Use K for modeling simple state transition systems
+- Use higher level modeling to break a real-world cryptographic protocol

 ## Course 4: Applied Formal Methods